SQL Server Best Practices for SharePoint

-In Addition to SQL server best practices for SharePoint 2010, There are certain aspects on SharePoint side also to look in to:
+In Addition to SQL server best practices for SharePoint 2010, There are certain aspects on the SharePoint side also to look into:

 - Pay attention to Maximum limits.
 Refer https://docs.microsoft.com/en-us/sharepoint/install/software-boundaries-and-limits for recommendations such as:

-- Avoid more than 2000 site collections in a same database
+- Avoid more than 2000 site collections in the same database

-- Keep the number of Content database per web application < 100, otherwise it will degrade the web application performance (SharePoint 2010 supports 300 Content Db’s)
+- Keep the number of Content databases per web application < 100; otherwise, it will degrade the web application performance (SharePoint 2010 supports 300 Content Db’s)

-- Use dedicated SQL Server for SharePoint.
-Devote SQL server only to SharePoint , Don’t use a Shared one with other applications.
+- Use a dedicated SQL Server for SharePoint.
+Devote SQL server only to SharePoint, Don’t use a Shared one with other applications.

-- Use dedicated database for large site collections: > 50 GB
+- Use a dedicated database for large site collections: > 50 GB

-- Set “Quotas” in SharePoint at web application level
+- Set “Quotas” in SharePoint at the web application level

-- Set Max Degree of parallelism to 1 for SQL Server instance.
+- Set the Max Degree of parallelism to 1 for the SQL Server instance.

 - Use SharePoint column indexes on columns that are used to sort and filter views of large lists or libraries